Kindread21/FFRK_AHK/README.md

   * Pin to Top enabled

-If your setup is different, you should be able to get most, if not all, of the features after about a half hour of work (mostly just using Snipping Tool to get your own images).
+If your setup is different, you should be able to get most of the features after about a half hour of work (mostly just using Snipping Tool to get your own images).

 If you would like to use a different emulator, you can try using the provided images.
-First have the emulator setup to the same resolution.
+First have the emulator setup to the same resolution, and have the same Window Title (FFRK_AHK).
 If it renders pictures similarly to Nox it might just work.

 ### Emulator Settings